beboxos/circuitpython/pyportal titano/Circuitpyton launcher/Readme.md

 you can see the examples I put to see microcontroller.reset() in action.

-for some reason I don't know it happens that some python script doesn't work and I am trying to understand why. several reasons:
+for some reason I don't know it happens that some python script doesn't work and I am trying to understand why.

+several reasons:

-* the fact of calling them via the bone with exec(open()) poses a problem (I would have to see if there is a way to pass by an import
+* the fact of calling python files  via the OS lib with exec(open()) poses a problem (I would have to see if there is a way to pass by an import
 * unsupported characters in the file name

 possible / future improvements :